HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 The *data_group* implementation shall be flexible so as to allow addition of further fields for future use without breaking current functionality.

+Ingest is responsible for creating *data groups* after the relevant bundles have been created.
+A *data group* that references bundles that do no exist is invalid and analysis is not required to process it.

 [TODO add diagram here]

 #### Proposed *data group* scopes